AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- Performance: deferred updates repeatedly update store in a loop
 - Select in copied page selects the corresponding element in the page copied from
 - Dependencies error while editing blows up editor
 - Select does not respond to alt-click to highlight